brocaar/lora-channel-manager/docs/content/install/config.md

 ### Configuration files

-LoRa Gateway Config reads a base configuration file (`--base-config-file`), updates the `radio_`, `chan_` and `gateway_ID` keys and writes the end-result into `--output-config-file`.
+LoRa Channel Manager reads a base configuration file (`--base-config-file`), updates the `radio_`, `chan_` and `gateway_ID` keys and writes the end-result into `--output-config-file`.
 The base configuration file must already contain all other configuration values.